joeldavidson1/Nutrition-API-APP/README.md

 # UK CoFID Nutritional Information Platform

 This is a nutritional information platform that was created with data from the [Public Health England Composition of Foods Integrated Dataset](https://www.gov.uk/government/publications/composition-of-foods-integrated-dataset-cofid) (CoFID).
+This project contains three folders to run each part of the project locally: data-cleaning, api, and streamlit-app.
+However, the API has been published to Azure and can be used [here](https://uol-nutrition-api.azurewebsites.net/swagger/index.html).

 All of the Python code in the application ran using Python version 3.12.

-The project contains three folders: data-cleaning, api, and streamlit-app.

 ## `data-cleaning`
 This directory contains all the files and code for cleaning the .xlsx file with the CoFID dataset.
 If you would like to run the files locally, please install [PostgreSQL](https://www.postgresql.org/download/) for your machine.